-Your deduction may not exceed 25% of your gross income from farming (excluding certain gains from selling assets such as farm machinery and land).
-If your conservation expenses are more than the limit, the excess may be carried forward and deducted in later tax years.
-However, the amount deductible for any 1 year may not exceed the 25% gross income limit for that year.
+Your deduction cannot exceed 25% of your gross income from farming (excluding certain gains from selling assets such as farm machinery and land).
+If your conservation expenses are more than the limit, the excess can be carried forward and deducted in later tax years.
+However, the amount deductible for any 1 year cannot exceed the 25% gross income limit for that year.
+For details, see Pub.
+225.